 How much should I rest between sets and between days?

 The amount of time you rest between sets can significantly affect your results.
 Rest up to three minutes between sets if pure strength development is your priority, and one to two minutes if muscular endurance and tone is your priority.
 Three minutes permits the muscles to recover from fatigue so that you can generate enough energy to perform another maximal lift on the next set.
 Benefits are not discreet.
 That is, there is carryover from one style to another, so that if you rest just one minute between sets, you will still increase endurance and tone, and if you rest three minutes between sets, you will still gain endurance and tone.
 The number of days that you rest between workouts can also affect your results.
 The standard advice is to rest two days between workouts.
 This makes sense if you push hard, since the muscles need time to recover and grow.
 In fact, it can take up to five days for muscles to fully recover from a tough workout, and if you push too hard, you might experience symptoms of overtraining (fatigue, loss of strength, inability to lift 100%, chronic soreness, and persistent injuries).
+Resting and lifting are not mutually exclusive with splits, however.
 It's okay to lift two days in a row.
 Experienced lifters do it all the time by splitting their workout so that they work one muscle group per day.
 For example, they might work their upper body on one day, and legs on another, or back muscles on one day, and chest muscles on the next.
 Experiment with different splits until you find what works best for you.